Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Kitchen Cabinets

-Proud pilasters introduce dignified distinction to domesticity displaying heirloom dinnerware behind stately glass faced cabinet doors.
+Proud pilasters introduce dignified distinction to domesticity, displaying heirloom dinnerware behind stately glass-faced cabinet doors.

 Window Boxes